Planning & construction: Red shared trail „MONTI MOTTI“ in Ascona-Locarno

 Experience & Special Features

-• Starting point: below the village of Monti Motti, accessible via a 12 km paved road or, for a more athletic approach, by climbing uphill on the trail itself.
+• Starting point: below the village of Monti Motti, accessible via a 12 km paved road.

-• A particular highlight: crossing an abandoned settlement with historic stone roofs and a view of the lake – formerly a center for chestnut collectors.
+• A particular highlight: crossing through an abandoned settlement, Monti di Metri, with historic stone roofs and views of the lake – formerly a center for chestnut collectors.

-• The trail is playful and varied with jumping elements, different lines and optional, intuitive variations for all user groups, and occasionally reveals a view of the lake.
+• The trail is playful and varied with jump elements, different lines and optional, intuitive variations for both user groups and occasionally reveals views of Lake Maggiore.

 A place that uniquely combines history, nature, and trail building.